 Suboctads are numbered for 0 to 63.
-Let $[b0, b1, \ldots, b7]$ be the bits set in the octad of the pair (octad, suboctad) in natural order.
+Let [b0, b1, ..., b7] be the bits set in the octad of the pair (octad, suboctad).
+Here we assume the indices of the basis vectors making up the octad are ordered as returned by function octad_entries, when applied to the octad.

 The following table shows the suboctad numbers for some suboctads given as cocode elements.
 More suboctad numbers can be obtained by combining suboctads and their corresponding numbers with XOR.